khathuynh/blog/content/posts/on-infinity.md

 date: 2015-09-25
 draft: false
 summary: >
-  I have been fascinated with the idea of ‘small’ and ‘big’ infinities for awhile. in my freshman year seminar on grasping the intersection between physics, astronomy, philosophy, and religion, i went to musing a bit on the subject.
+  I have been fascinated with the idea of ‘small’ and ‘big’ infinities for awhile.

   [Section 1](/posts/on-infinity#section-1)
 tags: ["tag 1", "tag 2"]

 ---

-I have been fascinated with the idea of ‘small’ and ‘big’ infinities for awhile. in my freshman year seminar on grasping the intersection between physics, astronomy, philosophy, and religion, i went to musing a bit on the subject.
+*I have been fascinated with the idea of ‘small’ and ‘big’ infinities for awhile. in my freshman year seminar filtering the intersection of physics, astronomy, philosophy, and religion, i went to musing a bit on the subject..*

 Some people are lucky enough to have a singular, wholly defining experience with the idea of spatial infinity.
 They describe a stand-alone night of stargazing, a life-changing explanation by a teacher, or a wide-eyed gaze under the glowing shell of a planetarium.
 As wondrous as it sounds, I am not one of those people.
 I cannot recall the first time I truly realized the expanse of the universe and the grandiose of the objects within it, although slowly overtime, I have come to accept those notions as fact.
 Instead, I have grappled with the concept of infinity through a different, and in my opinion, more fathomable perspective—a mathematical one.